inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 date: 2021-03-15
 ---

-Learn how to run tens or hundreds of secure inlets tunnels on a single Kubernetes cluster with the ability to scale for more.
+Learn how to run and manage tens or hundreds of secure inlets tunnels on a single Kubernetes cluster with the ability to scale for more.

 ## Introduction

-In a previous blog post, _[How to monitor multi-cloud Kubernetes with Prometheus and Grafana](https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html)_, we demonstrated how we could use the inlets Pro Helm charts to bring multiple Prometheus instances into a single remote Kubernetes cluster, giving us a single plane of glass for monitoring all of them.
+In a previous blog post, _[How to monitor multi-cloud Kubernetes with Prometheus and Grafana](https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html)_, we demonstrated how we could use the inlets PRO [Helm charts](https://github.com/inlets/inlets-pro/tree/master/chart) to bring multiple Prometheus instances into a single remote Kubernetes cluster, giving us a single plane of glass for monitoring all of them.
 The Helm charts proved to be very useful for setting up both the server part as the client part of an inlets tunnel.
 In the use case explained, we only tunnelled a couple of services, though.

-So what if we want to bring a lot of services or applications into the cluster?
-Are the Helm charts available to assist is us?
+What if we want to bring a lot of services or applications into the cluster?
+For example, a large organisation that has one cluster per tenant instead of a shared cluster.
+Or a service provider offering a SaaS or IoT solution, where all the customers connect their devices to a central management pane with an inlets PRO tunnel.

+Are the Helm charts able to assist is us?
 What do you need to know to scale to tens or hundreds of inlets tunnels?

-Let's have a look.

-## A little retrospect
+__A little retrospect__

 First, let’s recap what we did in the previous post focusing on the server part of the tunnels.